Foreword

 - Active Directory

-- In possession of your own domain
+- Own your own domain

 - Separate VLAN/network